-- C3 Skylights to the front or side of a building are not to be located where they would be visible from the public domain. - C4 Skylights must have a low profile and must be flush with the roof surface.
-They should be predominantly of glass, with simple, unobtrusive detailing.
+- Skylights to the front or side of a building are not o be located where they would be C3 visible from the public domain. - C4 Skylights must have a low profile and must be flush with the roof surface.
+They should be predominantly of glass, with simple probbtrusive detailing.
 The frame colour must match the surrounding roof colour.